Grant, Alabama

 Grant is a town in Marshall County, Alabama, United States.
 As of the 2020 census, the population of Grant was 1,039, up from 896 at the 2010 census.
 It is included in the Huntsville-Decatur Combined Statistical Area.
-The town was incorporated on November 15, 1945, with Delbert Hodges serving as the first mayor.

 History

 Grant was settled in the late 1830s, and a post office was established in 1887.
 The town was named in honor of General Ulysses S. Grant, as many residents in the area had supported the Union during the American Civil War.

 In 1924, the Daughters of the American Revolution (DAR) established the Kate Duncan Smith DAR School in Grant as part of a program to build schools in areas that lacked access to public education.
 The school, now listed on the National Register of Historic Places, still serves K-12 students, and remains the only K-12 school owned and operated by the DAR.

+The town was incorporated on November 15, 1945, with Delbert Hodges serving as the first mayor.

 Geography

-Grant is located in northeastern Marshall County at an elevation of 1240 ft on the plateau of Gunters Mountain.
+Grant is located in northeastern Marshall County at an approximate elevation of 1310 ft on the plateau of Gunters Mountain.
 The town is concentrated along County Road 5 (Cathedral Caverns Highway, signed as Main Street in Grant) near the northern edge of Gunters Mountain, though the town includes corridors along CR 5 southward across the mountain to the shore of Guntersville Lake, and eastward along Baker Mountain Road to the edge of the mountain.
 Grant is 13 mi north of Guntersville, 18 mi southwest of Scottsboro, and 30 mi southeast of Huntsville.

 According to the U.S. Census Bureau, the town of Grant has a total area of 1.9 sqmi, of which 10961 sqm, or 0.22%, are water.
 A historic cave, Cathedral Caverns, lies 5 mi north of Grant near Kennamer Cove.